Shreyasky/Bank-Loan-Analysis/README.md

-# Bank Loan Analysis Project
+# Bank Loan Analysis Project:

+# About the Dataset:
+The dataset includes detailed information on bank loan applications, covering various attributes such as applicant demographics, loan amount, approval status, and repayment history.
+This data is crucial for analyzing lending performance and identifying trends in loan approval and defaults.

+# Business Problem:
+Analyze bank loan application data to monitor key metrics and assess lending performance, providing insights for optimizing the loan approval process and minimizing default risks.

+# Libraries Used:

+Excel
+## Objective:
-## Objective: Analyze bank loan application data to monitor key metrics and assess lending performance.
+Analyze bank loan application data to monitor key metrics and assess lending performance.

-## Data Cleaning: Processed raw loan application data by addressing missing values, correcting inconsistencies, and standardizing formats using Excel.
+## Data Cleaning:
+Processed raw loan application data by addressing missing values, correcting inconsistencies, and standardizing formats using Excel.
 ## Data Analysis:

 ### Loan Approval Rates: Evaluated approval rates across various loan types and demographics.